stephengold/Minie/README.md

    can lead to subtle bugs.
  + Minie's source code is more readable and better documented than that of `jme3-bullet`.
- + Minie's source code is easy to find than that of `jme3-jbullet`.
+ + Minie's source code is easier to find than that of `jme3-jbullet`.

 Summary of added features: